josephquested/redux-breakout/README.md

   },

   // THE AREA FORMALLY KNOWN AS changeMood()
-  // CUT the change mood function!
-We don't need it here anymore ^
+  // CUT the change mood function.
+We don't need it here anymore! ^

   render () {
     return (